scott-griffiths/bitstring/README.md

 ![bitstring](https://raw.githubusercontent.com/scott-griffiths/bitstring/main/doc/bitstring_logo_small.png "bitstring")

-**bitstring** is a Python package designed to help make the creation and analysis of binary data as simple and natural as possible.
+**bitstring** is a Python module to help make the creation and analysis of binary data as simple and efficient as possible.

 It has been maintained since 2006 and now has many millions of downloads per year.
-You can try out the interactive walkthrough notebook on [binder](https://mybinder.org/v2/gh/scott-griffiths/bitstring/main?labpath=doc%2Fwalkthrough.ipynb), or take a look at the [static version](https://github.com/scott-griffiths/bitstring/blob/main/doc/walkthrough.ipynb).

 [![CI badge](https://github.com/scott-griffiths/bitstring/actions/workflows/.github/workflows/ci.yml/badge.svg)](https://github.com/scott-griffiths/bitstring/actions/workflows/ci.yml)